Adam-Moujar/UltraLearning/rust/rust_for_rustaceans/chapter_1/notes.md

 However x2 = x1 would compile because x1 is a Copy type and so when we assigned x1 to z, the value was copied rather than moved and we could still use the old flow.

+### Borrowing and Lifetimes

+Rust allows the owner of a value to lend the value to others through references.
+Pointers include additional information about how they can be used, whether they provide exclusive access to the referenced value, or can the value also have other references aswell.

+#### Shared References

+A shared refrence, `&T`, is a pointer that may be shared (duh).
+Any number of shared references may exist and each reference is a Copy type so we can trivially make more of them.
+Values behind shared references are not mutable nor can you cast it to a mutable one.

+The Rust compiler will assume that the value behind a shared reference <em>will not change</em>.

+#### Mutable References

+The alternative to a shared reference is a mutable reference: `&mut T`.
+This is more restrictive, its an exclusive reference, you can only have 1 mutable reference and no other references at all.

+The difference between a mutable reference and an owner is that the owner is reponsible for dropping the value.

+#### Interior Mutability

+These are special types that can allow you to mutate values even with shared references.
+There are 2 categories of types that provide interior mutability are:

+- Types like `Mutex` and `RefCell` which containt safety mechanisms that make sure there's only 1 mutable reference at a time.
+- The other type are types that don't provide mutable references to the type, but rather give you methods to manipulate the valyes in place.
+Stuff like `std::sync::Atomic` for example and `std::cell::Cell`.

+#### Lifetimes

+A `lifetime` is just a region of code that a reference must be valid for.
+It frequently consides with scope, but they are not they do not have to be the same.

+#### Borrow Checker

+At the heart of Rust and its lifetimes is the `borrow checker`.
+Whenever a reference with a lifetime `'a` is used, the borrow checker checks that `'a` is still alive.
+It goes back to where `'a` begins and checks that no conflicting use in its path.
+This makes sure that the reference points to a value that is safe to access.